tgquintela/tgquintela.github.io/_software/TimeSeriesTools.md

 ---
 title: "TimeSeriesTools"
-excerpt:"Package to create tools in order to deal with groups of time series.
-The purpose of that software is to use, extend and complement the main tools and packages used in python."
+excerpt:"Package to extend and complement the main tools and packages used in python for time series analysis."
 collection: software
 type: "Software package"
 date: 2016-02-01